HavidDulsman/QA-AWSGroupProject/README.md

 ## Project Plan
 ### Kanban Boards
+As with the previous projects, we are using Trello as the host for our kanban boards.
+Kanban boards will be frequently updated and posted each day to highlight the progression of our project
 ![trello 1](https://i.imgur.com/kJoFrLK.png)
 ### Feature Branch Model
+After two previous projects, we were all well acustomed to the feature branch model and the benefits it can bring.
+We have opted to expand again to seperate branchs from the developer.
+The first for **terraform and the project infrastructure** where all of the early development on the project would be done.
+The second is for **docker and ansbile** which will allow us to add functionality to the new instances made by the previous stages.
+When each is completed to a suitable standard it will the be pushed to developer then further to master
 ![fbm](https://i.imgur.com/td9GuZG.png)
 ### Collaboration on tasks
+As this was our first group project, we looked to combine all of the experiences so far to effectively work together.
+We looked to use a **shared github repository** hosted by 1 person, but with the other 3 as collaborators and able to do any the owner can do.
 ![statistics](https://i.imgur.com/NgjPU3N.png)
 ## Sprint History
 ### Pre-Sprint (28/04/2020)